Unit 1: The Art of Writing (& writing about art)

 Share sensory detail exercise

-Read: "Ekphrasis" by Marjorie Munsterberg & Ekphrastic poems at poetry.org (bring with you next week)
+Read: "Ekphrasis" by Marjorie Munsterberg & Ekphrastic poems at poets.org (bring with you next week)

 Read: “Building Blocks of Creative Nonfiction: Characterization and Scene,” NowNovel dialogue examples, and A Heartbreaking Work of Staggering Genius by Dave Eggers excerpt